LuoYu-uwu/tp/docs/team/luoyu-uwu.md

 The user interacts with it using a CLI.
 It is written in Java and has nearly 7 kLoC.

 Given below are my contributions to the project.
-* New Feature: Added the ability to store grocery prices.
+* New Feature: Added the ability to store grocery `prices`.
     * What it does: allows the user to view the cost of a grocery and sort groceries by price in descending order.
     * Justification: This feature improves the product significantly as user can track how much they are spending.
-* New Feature: Added the ability to store grocery threshold amount.
+* New Feature: Added the ability to store grocery `threshold` amount.
     * What it does: allows the user to view low-stock groceries and receive reminders when consumption dips below set thresholds.
     * Justification: This feature greatly enhances the product by keeping users informed about which groceries need replenishing.
-* New Feature: Added the ability to select different modes and switch between them.
+* New Feature: Added the ability to select `different modes` and switch between them.
     * What it does: allows the users to seamlessly switch between grocery, profile, calories, and recipe management modes.
     * Justification: This feature enhances user experience by facilitating easy navigation between various functions.
-* New Feature: Added the ability to consumed food.
+* New Feature: Added the ability to consumed `food` and manage `calories intake`.
     * What it does: allows the user to input their details to calculate target calorie intake, track consumed calories, and receive reminders if they exceed their target intake.
     * Justification: